ethanp/Notes/Security Notes.md

     * Given encrypted data, retrieve as much info as possible about the unencrypted data
-* **Cryptographic hash function** --- takes an arbitrary block of data and returns a fixed-size bit string, the *cryptographic hash value*, s.t. any change to the data will change the hash value
+* **Cryptographic hash function** --- takes an arbitrary block of data and returns a fixed-size bit string (the *cryptographic hash value*)
+    * any change to the data will change the hash value in an unpredictable way
+    * it is often meant to be computationally-intensive to derive any inputs (infinite input space, finite output space) from a given output
 * **Cryptosystem**
-    1. Any computer system that involves cryptography (e.g. eMail)
+    1. Any computer system that involves cryptography (e.g. email)
     2. A suite of algorithms needed to implement a particular form of encryption and decryption, generally of the *asymmetric* variety, e.g.
         1. Key generation